 A Day in the Life of a Radiology Resident

-Step into a day in the life of diagnostic radiology resident Dr. Connor Louden to see what your days might look like during your own diagnostic radiology residency at UVA.
-Read about his day here.
+Read about a day in the life of diagnostic radiology resident Dr. Connor Louden to get a sense of what your days might look like during your own diagnostic radiology residency at UVA.

 Early Specialization in Interventional Radiology (ESIR)

 The purpose of ESIR is to offer an alternative pathway for diagnostic radiology residents who indicate an early wish to enter into Interventional Radiology (IR).
 ESIR training requires residents to complete 12 IR or IR-related rotations during their PGY2 – 5 years, with documentation of having performed 500 IR or IR-related procedures.
-Diagnostic radiology residents who are selected to complete the ESIR curriculum and meet the IR procedural requirements, may receive credit for year one, in the IR Residency (Independent), and directly enter into year two of the independent residency; completing training within six years.
+Diagnostic radiology residents who are selected to complete the ESIR curriculum, and who meet the IR procedural requirements, may receive credit for year one of the IR Residency (Independent) and directly enter into year two of the independent residency, completing training within six years.